Skip to main content

 How Do Hormonal Deficits Impede Cellular Repair?

 The surgical event triggers a systemic stress response that can unmask or worsen pre-existing hormonal insufficiencies.
-For an individual with suboptimal testosterone, for instance, the induced by surgery is amplified.
+For an individual with suboptimal testosterone, for instance, the catabolic state induced by surgery is amplified.
 The body, already lacking a primary anabolic signal, is pushed further into a state of tissue breakdown.
 This is not a passive process; it is an active biochemical state that directly undermines recovery efforts.

 Chronically elevated cortisol, a common consequence of prolonged surgical stress, actively works against healing.
 It suppresses the function of fibroblasts, the cellular factories that produce collagen.
 Simultaneously, it can increase the activity of enzymes that break down the extracellular matrix, the very framework that holds new tissue together.
 This dual action of inhibiting construction while promoting deconstruction is a primary driver of poor wound closure and weak scar formation.